The mandatory standard prescribes requirements for lens categories, construction and labelling of sunglasses and fashion spectacles.

 - Lens category 4: Sunglasses - These are special purpose sunglasses that provide a very high level of sun glare reduction and good UV protection.
 Lens category 4 sunglasses must not be used when driving at any time.

 The marking or labelling must be unobscured by other stickers or labels such as price labels.
-All assembled sunglasses must be clearly and legibly marked or labelled with:
+All sunglasses must be supplied with a clear and legible mark or label with:

 - the identity of the manufacturer or supplier

 - if applicable, the symbol ‘NOT SUITABLE FOR DRIVING AND ROAD USE’

 - category symbols are optional, if provided, they must be in accordance with Table 5 AS/NZS 1067.1:2016.

 More information is available in the Explanatory Statement available on the Federal Register of Legislation website.